 As per the official data, during his tenure as chancellor, British annual inflation hit a fresh 40-year high, with warnings from the Bank of England that it would increase further by another 11 per cent.

 The Tax Claims

 Rishi Sunak suffered another personal scandal when the controversy emerged over Akshata Murthy.
 It emerged that she claims non-domicile tax status which means that she does not have to pay UK taxes on income earned overseas.
 Although saving on tax through the non-domicile status is optional and not unlawful, The Labour Party said it was ‘breathtaking hypocrisy’, especially in light of Sunak raising taxes for millions of workers.

 Following the controversy, Akshata announced that she would begin paying the taxes.

 Akshata Murthy owns a 0.93 per cent stake in Infosys.
 As of April 2022, Infosys has a market capitalization of approximately $100 billion.
 For a better understanding, owning a 0.03 per cent stake in a company which is worth $100 billion clearly states that Akshata’s foreign earnings amount to many millions of dollars.

 Rishi Sunak resigned from his position of Finance Minister on 5th July 2022.
-He wrote in his resignation letter that Boris Johnson and his approach to fundamental things are too different now.
+He wrote in his resignation letter that Boris Johnson and his approach to fundamental things are too different.
 He also mentioned that this position could possibly be his last job in the ministry but his principles are worth fighting for and because of this, he wants to resign from his position.
 Rishi posted his resignation on Twitter after fellow cabinet minister Sajid Javid and the UK Health secretary resigned from their respective positions.

-Various senior Conservative members of the Parliament have backed Rishi’s candidacy and promoted his ‘Ready for Rishi’ campaign.
+Various senior Conservative members of the Parliament backed Rishi’s candidacy and promoted his ‘Ready for Rishi’ campaign.